What is acoustic neuroma?

-- Hearing reduction or loss on one side
+- Hearing loss on one side, can’t hear high-frequency sounds

 - Feeling of fullness in the ear